 Over the past few years, I have realised that I have a choice.
 I can do things differently.
 I learned how incredibly freeing it is to do less - to only do the things that we love to do, to commit myself fully to my family and to have the mental space to be present and enjoy the Christmas period.

-If you want to go big this Christmas, it's your family's thing, and you have the resources available - do it!
+If you want to go big this Christmas and do it all, it's your family's thing, and you have the resources available - do it!

 But, if you're stretching yourself too thin and you're feeling really really busy and weighed down by it all, you're missing the point.
 If you feel anxiety and overwhelm at Christmas, you need to slow down and listen to your needs.

 Firstly, you need to know that it's OK to simplify.
 You can give yourself permission to let go of the unnecessary wherever possible.
 There are lots of different elements and traditions associated with Christmas - family, gifts, decorations, parties, children school plays, cards, entertaining, advent calendars, even elf on the shelf.

 You don't have to simplify the whole of Christmas all at once, you can pick and choose which of these elements you love the most, and the ones not so much.

 "Minimalism is the intentional promotion of the things that we value the most and the removal of anything that distracts from it" ~ Joshua Becker.

 This is one of my favourite simple living quotes to live by, and I believe it should also be applied to Christmas expectations and the traditions that we choose to participate in.

 Everyone has different family situations, budgets, and ideals to be considered, so there isn't one set of rules to follow, but here are some steps to think about to help you trade in some of that stress for joy this holiday season.